tommybazar/TBRaymarchProject/Readme.md

 # Example
  * The project works out-of-the-box with everything being included in the TBRaymarcherPlugin.
-There is an example map for Mouse and Keyboard and an example map for VR.
+There is an example map for Mouse and Keyboard and an example map for VR, input bindings are only setup for Oculus, go into Project settings -> Input if you're using a different headset.
 Both are included within the plugin.

 # License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)